Last updated on November 6th, 2022 at 09:08 pm

 For instance, one of them Sam Bankman-Fried who made the Forbes under 30 list is known for his crypto derivatives exchange FTX, and quantitative trading firm Alameda Research.

-His firm FTX which is worth $1.2 billion is making a significant impact by offering innovative products including prediction markets for elections, Bitcoin’s hash-rate and for futures contracts for oil, driving $30 million in profits for the exchange in 2020.
+His firm FTX which is worth $1.2 billion is making a significant impact by offering innovative products including prediction markets for elections, Bitcoin’s hash-rate and futures contracts for oil, driving $30 million in profits for the exchange in 2020.

 Another blockchain leader who made the list is the founder of CoinList, Brain Tubergen.